 What is a virtual 5K?
 A virtual race is one that can be run (or walked or wheelchair rolled) from any location you choose.
 You can run, jog, walk, or roll on the road, on the treadmill, at the gym or on the track.
 5K is 5 kilometers or 3.1 miles.
 Put them together and you get a Virtual 5k!

 Who can participate in the 5k?
 I School students, alumni, faculty, staff, family members, and friends!
 There is no age limit and we encourage kids to get active and participate as well (there will be a youth size t-shirt available).

 What do you get by joining the race?
 A chance to engage in a fun community event (with social media/Slack activities and prizes!), a special edition race T-Shirt, and a chance to earn a spot on the leaderboard!

 Do I need to run the 5K?
 Participants can choose to run, jog, walk or otherwise traverse 5 km (or 3.1 miles).
 You can do it outside (on a trail, track, or sidewalk) or indoors (on a treadmill).
 This is an inclusive event and we encourage participation by people with disabilities — you’re welcome to roll the 5K in your wheelchair or use any regular personal assistive technology that you would typically use for a similar event.

 Is there an exact date/time for the 5K?
 Participants will be given a three-day window during which to complete the 5k.
 The date range for the 5k is Thursday, July 26 through Saturday, July 28.

 How will the 5K be tracked?
-Participants will be asked to track their own times and input them into a Google form along with some additional details.
+Participants will be asked to track their own times and input them into our leaderboard form along with some additional details.

 Participants may use the tracking method that is most convenient for them, so long as they are able to provide the time that it took them to traverse 5 km/3.1 miles.
 You can use a fitness tracker, a mobile phone app, or even just a stopwatch.